lacrypta/nomad-old/nip.md

 ## 7. Validation

 Validating an event consists of retrieving all of its validator tags and executing the corresponding validators in the order they appear.
-To do this, agents should query for the event ID mentioned in the validator tag, read the `validator-language` tag to ensure support, and load the `content` field as source code to be executed.
+To do this, agents should query for the event ID mentioned in the validator tag, read the `v-language` tag to ensure support, and load the `content` field as source code to be executed.

 With the set up taken care of, the source code will get passed the following values in order: